-- Depending on the model, the seating group can be different in shape and position to the one shown here. - Depending on the model, use a second narrow additional cushion.
-These additional cushions are not standard for all models. - ▷ Before converting the table into the bed foundation: Lift seat cushions or fold them upwards such that the table top does not collide with the seat cushions when moving.
+- Depending on the model, the seating group can be different in shape and position to the one shown here. - Depending on the model, an enclosed additional cushion must be inserted between the seat cushions.

-7.10.1 Central seating group
+7.11.1 Central seating group

-- Converting the table to a bed foundation (see section 7.6.1) - Remove and put aside one back cushion. - Place one seat cushion onto the table. - Place one back cushion flatly on the bench. - Insert the additional cushion between back cushion and seat cushion.
+- Convert the table to a bed foundation (see section 7.6.1). - Remove and put aside one back cushion. - Place one seat cushion onto the table. - Place one back cushion flatly on the bench. - Insert the additional cushion between back cushion and seat cushion.

-7.10.2 Front bench seat with divan
+7.11.2 Front bench seat with divan